thenativeweb/runfork/README.md

 This function will send 10 `SIGINT` signals with 10ms breaks in between.
 If the process does not respond to this, it finally sends a `SIGKILL` signal to kill the process.

-As the `stop` function returns a promise, you can wait for the process to terminate.
+As the `stop` function returns a promise, you can wait for the process to terminate:

 ```javascript
 const stop = runfork({ path: './app.js' });